Knowing

 decide to wrap the armadillo eggs, you will need at least 2 slices of bacon per

 each egg.
 The thinner sliced bacon is usually preferred.
+Before using a slice, gently stretch the

 bacon to give you more coverage.
 Secure the bacon pieces using toothpicks.